Horses are complex, but majestic and beautiful creatures. Just like with any other pet, a responsible owner ensures the health of their pets.

 After all, our horses and pets can’t really communicate verbally, so it’s up to us to be responsible pet owners and to ensure the status of their health with your veterinarian.

 Commonly, an annual physical exam is a thorough evaluation of the overall health and condition of your horse, which may include body weight, dental evaluation, ocular (eye) health, heart health, hoof care, lungs and gut, as well as sheath and genitalia health.

 The annual physical exam may also evaluate the temperature and heart and respiratory rate.

-Too much stress on a horse can cause diarrhea, bad behaviors, ulcers, depression, or even damage the immune system.
+Too much stress on a horse can cause diarrhea, bad behaviors, ulcers, depression, or even damage to the immune system.